yaapu/FrskyTelemetryScript/README.md

 ## Voltage Sources

 Battery voltage is tracked independentely for 3 battery sources: FLVSS, analog port A2 and flight controller.
-(The script can also use the A2 analog voltage source from X4R and X6R receivers, a2 would be displayed next to cell voltage).
+(The script can use the A2 analog voltage source from X4R and X6R receivers, a2 would be displayed next to cell voltage).
 A short press of [ENTER] cycles between all the sources.
 Min value is also tracked for the 3 sources and can be shown with a [MENU] short press.

 If you use a second FLVSS voltage sensor the OpenTX variable has to be renamed to "Cel2"